Alejogb1/job-board/blog-data/unresolvable-dependency-resolving-parameter-error-injection.md

 id: "unresolvable-dependency-resolving-parameter-error-injection"
 ---

-Okay so you've got an unresolvable dependency error with parameter injection hmm been there done that got the t-shirt Let me tell you this problem is like the common cold of software engineering it's annoying it's pervasive and it always seems to hit at the worst possible time
+ so you've got an unresolvable dependency error with parameter injection hmm been there done that got the t-shirt Let me tell you this problem is like the common cold of software engineering it's annoying it's pervasive and it always seems to hit at the worst possible time

-Alright lets break it down parameter injection specifically when it fails like this usually points to a few common culprits I've wrestled with this beast more times than I care to admit so I'm gonna lay out what I know and what worked for me in the past
+lets break it down parameter injection specifically when it fails like this usually points to a few common culprits I've wrestled with this beast more times than I care to admit so I'm gonna lay out what I know and what worked for me in the past

 First thing first is the container actually configured correctly you say you are using dependency injection so I am assuming that your container is set up with the services it needs and that it knows how to build them You know the classic scenario right You register a service with a parameter but you forget to register the parameter itself or you register it incorrectly causing the injection to fail spectacularly So for example you have a service `MyService` with a constructor that expects an `IDataReader` but if you didn't register `IDataReader` you get the dreaded unresolvable dependency error because the container doesn't know what concrete class to use when you need to create an instance of `MyService` Its kinda like trying to order a sandwich without a filling